Denver Travel Guide

 Denver Skyline © Robert Kash

 Although it is literally a 'Mile High City', situated one mile (1.6km) above sea level, Denver is flat and sprawling, overwhelmed by the backdrop of the majestic peaks of the Rocky Mountains.
-It was founded as a gold mining camp in 1859, and situated at the centre of the Old West it was filled with cowboys, gamblers, saloons, gunslingers, Native Americans, and crooked characters such as the infamous Jefferson 'Soapy' Smith.
+It was founded as a gold-mining camp in 1858 and, situated at the centre of the Old West, was filled with cowboys, gamblers, saloons, gunslingers, Native Americans, and crooked characters such as the infamous con artist, Jefferson 'Soapy' Smith.
 Although very little gold was actually discovered in the area, the city still grew from the gold rush.

 Most residents are active nature lovers who take advantage of the city's beautiful setting, the pleasant climate and unlimited outdoor adventures just minutes from the centre, including skiing, hiking, mountain biking and fishing.
 Tourism focuses on its natural setting and the outdoors, and as such it is a major destination for travellers heading into the mountains.
 Visitors to Denver will be pleasantly surprised by its welcoming and friendly nature and by how good-looking the city is.